apache/incubator-datalab/USER_GUIDE.md

 </p>

 Roles consist of:
-- Administration - allow to execute administrative operation for the whole Data Lab or administrative operation only per project;
+- Administration - allow to execute administrative operation for the whole DataLab or administrative operation only per project;
 - Billing - allow to view billing only the own resources or all users;
 - Bucket browser actions - allow to set permissions for cloud buckets if user only accesses via bucket browser
 - Compute - list of Compute types which are supposed for creation;